Ghoulboy78/Scarpet-edit/CONTRIBUTING.md

          ```
 3. Add a command.
 If you are submitting a pr, then please don't worry about this if you don't understand, the contributors
    can do it for you.
 Otherwise, define it below the existing ones, and add extra arguments underneath as well.
 Existing
-   ones are there too, if you feel like using them.
+   arg types are there too, if you feel like using them.

-####Other functions
+#### Other functions

 If you're doing something that changes the player's stored data, please ensure that:
    1. It doesn't break anything that was there, ensure you test it all.
 This includes setting blocks, undoing, redoing, etc.